 Men love the ass…the most intimate of intimates…the glory-est of holes.
 Yet, slipping in the back door, especially the very first time, can be a tight, difficult squeeze.
-Here’s what you need to know about anal lube to make it the fun-est of times.
+Here are the best anal lubes you need to know about to make it the fun-est of times.

 There are a lot of precautions you need to take before you initiate anal sex.
 Besides the usual hygiene issues and making sure the receptive partner hasn’t eaten Chipotle in the past couple of hours, an absolute necessity for anal play is lube.
 If you forget the lube, you’re probably going to have friction-filled, painful and distracting sex…or you won’t be having any sex at all.